Anxious Sleeping: Your Guide To A Good Night’s Rest

 Anxiety and Sleep

 These numbers aren't a coincidence.
-The relationship between sleep and anxiety is a significant one – with sleep deprivation comes increased anxiety and vice versa.
+On the contrary, the relationship between sleep and anxiety is significant – with sleep deprivation comes increased anxiety and vice versa.

 It's a vicious cycle that many people with anxiety disorders and insomnia find hard to break.
 Anxiety symptoms like restlessness, increased heart rate, rapid breathing, and gastrointestinal (GI) problems make it difficult to fall asleep.

 Because insomnia and anxiety are so closely linked, it’s essential to try and identify which came first.
 For example, does sleep deprivation cause your anxiety, or is it the other way around?
 Mental health professional Brooke Sprowl explains it best: